jamesdesigns/james-graphql-server/README.md

     }
 ```

-3. Find and Read all products by Price.
+3. Find and Read all products by price.
 For example, find product by price of $40.
 ```bash
 query findProductByPrice {
     product(where: { id: "1" }) {